These are frequently asked questions regarding the AO1 Process™. If you have a specific question that isn’t answered here, please email us.

 Q. Will my instrument be subjected to any harsh temperature or humidity changes.

-A. No. Your instrument will be kept at normal ambient environmental conditions during its stay at our labs.
+A. No. Your instrument will be kept at controlled, normal ambient environmental conditions during its stay at our labs.

 Q. Will it work with nylon string classical guitars?